What is the link between collagen and sleep?

 How can dietary supplements based on this protein improve sleep?

-Dietary supplements based on this protein, such as those from D-LAB NUTRICOSMETICS, provide an optimal dose of glycine and other essential amino acids, thus promoting better quality sleep.
+Dietary supplements based on this protein, such as those from D-LAB NUTRICOSMETICS, provide an optimal dose of glycine and other essential amino acids, thereby promoting better quality sleep.

 What are the effects of quality sleep on the production of this protein?

-Quality sleep promotes the production of this protein by allowing optimal cell regeneration.
-This helps maintain the elasticity and firmness of the skin, thereby reducing signs of aging.
+Quality sleep promotes the production of this protein by allowing optimal cellular regeneration.
+This helps maintain the skin's elasticity and firmness, thereby reducing signs of aging.

 Bibliography